Deejarh/Hamburger-Navigation-Menu/README.md

 A simple Hamburger used for navigating content, using a mix of Event Listener and CSS properties.

-A simple Demo is available at https://myhamburger.netlify.app/
+A  Demo is available at https://myhamburger.netlify.app/